 - Client-led Projects: 2 Credits (exposure to public/private/non-profit organizations)

 - Seminar Courses: 4 credits

 Click on each of the titles below to know more about the different components:

-Fieldwork is an essential component of public policy pedagogy.
-NLSIU policy graduates bridge the division between ‘policy makers’ and ‘policy scholars’ through this grounded field experience where various kinds of problems are tackled.
+Rural Experiential Learning and Investigation is an essential component of public policy pedagogy.
+MPP participants bridge the division between ‘policy makers’ and ‘policy scholars’ through this grounded field work experience where they observe how various interconnected social, political, and economic problems are addressed.
 After the first trimester, the participants spend three weeks in a community facilitated by grassroots organizations.
-This field work will be carried out in groups of 2/3 participants to develop hands-on understanding on social and political institutions that facilitate or hinder policy efficacy.
+This field work will be carried out in groups of 2 or 3 participants to develop hands-on understanding on structural as well as institutional apparatuses that facilitate or hinder policy efficacy.

-Policy analysis is an advice provided to a client to solve public problems.
-Therefore, working with clients that regularly advise government on public policies is an important part of our pedagogy.
-After the second trimester, students will work in small groups to solve a policy problem experienced by a real world client.
-This first hand exposure to public policy projects provide them with an opportunity to apply tools to real world policy settings.
+Policy analysis can serve as advice provided to a client to solve public problems.
+Therefore, working with clients that regularly advise the government on public policies is an important part of our pedagogy.
+After the second trimester, students will work with diverse kinds of client organizations to gain experience in addressing real-world policy related issues.
+This first hand exposure to public policy projects provide them with an opportunity to apply policy analysis tools to real world policy settings.
 For these client-led projects, students may be required to work with the organization or undertake fieldwork in localities where the organization is making intervention.

 Courses | AY 2023-24

 Note: The exact trimester in which the courses are taught may vary at times.

 Reading Judgments and Statutes (2 credits)